giovino/simple-cdd/docs/simple-cdd.md

-### Example on how to use Simple-CDD to build a custom Debian 8.0.x ISO
+# Example on how to use Simple-CDD to build a custom Debian 8.0.x ISO

+## Prerequisites

 1. Create a virtual machine with Debian 8.0.2 (Jesse)
 1. Install simple-cdd